redpenguinyt/RPICDB/README.md

 #### Suggested
 * `$wheretofindtoxicwaste` - where to hide toxic waste
+* `$randomquestion` - get a random question to keep the conversation going!

 #### Info
 * `$ping [user]` - get a user's ping